nic-dgl103-f24-dlu1/project-Fallen-Ash/README.md

 - Colours: The original website is mostly black and white with images used as the background.
 There is a green in the logo however that we can use as well.

-  1. #5C8039/ is the colour of the logo.
+  1. #5C8039 is the colour of the logo.
-  2. #3E5426/ will be used for the main text.
+  2. #3E5426 will be used for the main text.
-  3. #3E6990/ will be used as the highlighting contrast colour.
+  3. #3E6990 will be used as the highlighting contrast colour.
-  4. #ffffff/ will be the neutral background.
+  4. #ffffff will be the neutral background.

 - Images: we can use the logo, and the main background image from the homepage, as well as the images from the about, and contact pages.